crnorthc/HouseParty/readme.md

 ## Video #6

 The sixth video went over how to create the Create Room ui in React and implement it into the backend.

+## Video #7

+The seventh video went over how to call API endpoints from react.